-Step 8: MINIFY the total number of requests.
+9. Reduce the total number of requests

-Remove extra images which are superflous.
-Host a version of any images which are served from external websites and link to a copy on your site (this will reduce the number of DNS lookups which your client's browser will need to perform since these have a severe impact of the page speed of your site).
+Also, download and host a version of any images which are served from external websites from a copy on your site (this will reduce the number of DNS lookups that your client's browser will need to perform since these have a severe impact on the page speed of your site).

-Step 9: Serve content from a CDN
+10. Serve content from a CDN

-Step 10: Follow each recommendation on PageSpeed, YSlow
+11. Follow each recommendation on PageSpeed, YSlow

 If you keep iterating with optimizations, you should eventually arrive at a point where your site becomes lightning fast.

-Why do you need to make your website faster?
+Conclusion: Why do you need to make your website faster?

 Users are quite impatient and will abandon your site if it's not snappy enough.
-You will also of course send a very negative unconscious signal to your visitors.
+You will also, of course, send a very negative unconscious signal to your visitors.
 Here are all the negative effects

-- Customer satisfaction decreases by 16% if there is a one second delay in page response
+- Customer satisfaction decreases by 16% if there is a one-second delay in page response

-- 47% of users expect a site to load within 2 seconds, and will abandon the site if it takes longer than 3 seconds to load
+- 47% of users expect a site to load within 2 seconds and will abandon the site if it takes longer than 3 seconds to load

 - 50% of users aren't loyal to sites which load slowly